 Kicker (You may pay an additional as you cast this spell.)

-Put a token onto the battlefield that's a copy of target creature.
-If Rite of Replication was kicked, put five of those tokens onto the battlefield instead.
+Create a token that's a copy of target creature.
+If this was kicked, put five of those tokens onto the battlefield instead.

 1 week ago